1. Home

 Advantages of solar trackers

-Solar panels work most efficiently in direct sunlight, so a sun-tracking system's primary benefit is maintaining optimal positioning for maximum power generation.
-Using today’s advanced tracking systems that follow the sun’s path throughout the year in accordance with the property’s location, rotating solar panels allow system owners to squeeze every last drop out of each day’s sunlight.
+Solar panels work most efficiently in direct sunlight, so a sun-tracking system's primary benefit is maximizing power generation.
+Rotating solar panels allow system owners to squeeze every last drop out of each day’s sunlight.

 Disadvantages of solar trackers